dipakhackme/Spyware/README.md

 DISCLAMIER

-This python program is for educational purpose only.
+This python program is for educational purpose onerly.
 Don't use it for any malicious purpose.
 The authoe of this program will not be responsible for any kind of malicious activity.

 WHAT IS A SPYWARE